Univerexport: History

-Univerexport, as a large retail chain, carefully monitors the needs and habits of consumers and, based on the analysis of the data obtained, selects manufacturers.
-Through the best placement and promotion, consumers are offered a product of the same or better quality than the best-selling item from the corresponding product group, at affordable prices.
+Univerexport, as a large retail chain, monitors the needs and habits of consumers and, based on the analysis of the data obtained, selects manufacturers.
+Through placement and promotion, consumers are offered a product of the same or better quality than the best-selling item from the corresponding product group.
 The result of success is satisfaction with the quality and price of products from the assortment of the trademark of Univerexport, which are already recognizable under the names: Baš Baš, Daj Daj, Naše najbolje.